 During the research phase, I conducted three interviews and formulated the questions for them, created the personas and task analysis diagram.
 I also came up with one of the three solutions, illustrated a storyboard as well as fabricated low-fidelity wireframes for it.
 I led the key design decisions for all the three prototypes.
 For the testing, I switched between being a notetaker and facilitator/interviewer for different sessions.
 I redesigned the main app according to the Material Design Guidelines while incorporating the feedback we received.

 What I learned

 I realized that designing for multiple user groups at the same time limits the room for brainstorming if I’m to satisfy everyone’s needs.
 Additionally, designing for simplicity is challenging and requires a lot of effort and thought.
-Collaborative brainstorming with individual designs diverging, and then converging can be time-consuming, but it allows us to create much stronger overall designs by taking into account the strengths of different designs.
+Additionally, while working in a team of diverse individuals, understanding where they are coming from enables you to collaborate effectively.

-Even though I thought we had executed our user research well and invested a lot of energy in designing our prototypes, I realized we could always identify areas that needed improvement.
+Even though we had invested a lot of energy in designing our prototypes, I realized we could always identify areas that needed improvement.
 Testing the prototypes with users and experts helped us validate our design decisions and identify those areas.

 Secondary research, market visits and user interviews

 We conducted secondary research about farmers markets to gain background information and know the surrounding regulations to understand the constraints.
 We visited Community Farmers Markets to learn about the context first-hand and conducted structured and semi-structured user interviews with the three user groups involved in the EBT process - Market Managers, the Vendors, and the EBT Customers to understand the tasks performed by them, their needs and pain points.
 We did five interviews with each user group.
 By analyzing the research data, we were able to determine a significant process constraint, draft personas for managers and vendors, sketch a user profile for EBT Customers and identify critical user needs.